😴

 FAQs

-Sleep occurs in approximately 90-minute cycles through light, deep, and REM stages.
-Waking at the end of a cycle (during light sleep) minimizes grogginess.
+Sleep occurs in approximately 90-minute cycles progressing through light, deep and REM stages.
+Waking at the end of a cycle (during light sleep) minimises grogginess.
+This duration is consistent across research and age groups, though individual variation of plus or minus 15 minutes exists.

 How many cycles do I need?

 Most adults need 5-6 cycles (7.5-9 hours).
-Start with 5 and adjust based on how you feel during the day.
+Start with 5 cycles and adjust based on daytime alertness and energy.
+Feeling consistently tired despite 5 cycles may indicate sleep quality issues rather than quantity.

-What if I don't fall asleep in the estimated time?
+What if I do not fall asleep within the estimated time?

 Adjust your sleep onset input.
-If you regularly take 25 minutes to fall asleep, use 25 instead of 15.
+If you regularly take 25 minutes to fall asleep, use 25 rather than the 15-minute default.
+If sleep onset exceeds 30 minutes regularly, consult a healthcare provider about potential sleep onset insomnia.

 Does this work for shift workers?